timothymiller/typescript-microservice/README.md

-# 🐬 Dockerized TypeScript App Template
+# 🐬 TypeScript Microservice Template

 TypeScript based stack for testing & production with the following features: